What makes your products superior to others on the market?

 Is higher thread count better?

 Not necessarily.
 Higher thread count fabrics have smaller yarns, so they are generally lighter and softer.
-On the other hand, smaller threads are weaker.
-Higher thread count fabrics can be far less durable than lower thread count fabrics.
-We use a 400 thread count singly-ply Egyptian cotton.
+On the other hand, smaller threads are weaker; higher thread count fabrics can be far less durable than lower thread count fabrics.
+We use a 400 thread count singly-ply long staple Egyptian cotton.
 This is a down-proof fabric with the long-term benefits of a durable, single ply yarn.